-This section provides qualified immunity for persons appointed to assist the court as best interest attorneys or court advisors.
-The provision of qualified immunity is based on the recognition that such individuals need protection from civil actions for damages when performing functions consistent with their appointed roles.
+recognition that such individuals need protection from civil actions for damages when performing functions consistent with their appointed roles.
 Immunity is necessary to ensure that best attorneys and court advisors can fully investigate and formulate recommendations without fear of retaliation by the parties.
-The threat of litigation from a disgruntled parent might interfere with the representative's decision-making and might deter qualified individuals from accepting appointment in the first place.
 Although in some states children's representatives have absolute immunity, see, e.g., Paige K.B. by Peterson v.
 Molepske, 580 N.W.
 2d 289 (Wis.
 1998)(recognizing absolute immunity for guardian ad litem in custody dispute for actions within scope of authority); Billups v.
 Scott, 571 N.W.
 2d 603 (Neb.
-1997)(recognizing absolute immunity for guardian ad litem in abuse and neglect proceeding for actions within scope of authority); Carrubba v.
-Moskowitz, 877 A.2d 773 (Conn.
-2005)(recognizing absolute immunity for child's attorney whose primary duty was to protect child's best interests), the qualified immunity provided in this section gives the best interests attorney and court advisor adequate protection from suit while still holding them accountable for egregious misconduct.
-See Ore.
+1997)(recognizing absolute immunity for guardian ad litem in abuse and neglect proceeding for actions within scope of authority), the qualified immunity provided in this section gives the best interests attorney and court advisor adequate protection from suit while still holding them accountable for egregious misconduct.
+See Carrubba v.
+Moskowitz, 840 A.2d 557 (Conn.
+App.
+2004) (recognizing qualified immunity for lawyer appointed to represent interests of minor children in custody dispute); Ore.
 Rev. Stat. § 419A170 (providing qualified immunity to court appointed special advocate).